Content Overview:

 Origin of Japan Day

-Düsseldorf Japan Day was first held in 2002 and has since become one of the largest Japanese cultural events in Europe.
+Japan Day (Japan-Tag) in Düsseldorf was first held in 2002 and has since developed into one of the largest Japanese cultural events in Europe.
 The idea behind the event was to strengthen the connection between the city of Düsseldorf and Japan, as many Japanese companies are based in the region and there is a large Japanese community in the city.

-Since then, Japan Day has continuously evolved and now offers even more activities and attractions, including cosplay competitions, manga and anime exhibitions, karaoke contests, and a large fireworks display at the end of the day.
-With its unique blend of traditional Japanese and modern pop culture elements, Düsseldorf Japan Day has gained a loyal following and attracts visitors from all over the world each year.
+Since then, Japan Day (Japan-Tag) has continuously evolved and now offers even more activities and attractions, including cosplay competitions, manga and anime exhibitions, karaoke contests, and a grand fireworks display at the end of the day.
+With its unique mix of traditional Japanese and modern pop culture elements, Düsseldorf Japan Day has gained a loyal following and attracts visitors from around the world every year.

 Highlights of Japan Day

-On several stages, there are performances of traditional and modern Japanese music, dance, and theater.
-These include Taiko drumming, Samurai shows, and cosplay competitions.
+Performances of traditional and modern Japanese music, dance, and theater take place on multiple stages.
+These include taiko drumming, samurai shows, and cosplay competitions.

 Culinary specialties